 Lammot struggled in the company as heir-apparent and second-in-command, not formally, but by consensus.
-There was no real hierarchy—just Boss Henry and everyone else.
-But unofficially, Boss Henry was Mr. Inside, happily taking care of the day-to-day minutiae and Lammot was Mr. Outside, buying up some rivals, forcing others out of business, and controlling prices through the Gunpowder Trade Association, all perfectly legal in those days.
+There was no official hierarchy—just Boss Henry and everyone else.
+But unofficially, Boss Henry was Mr. Inside, happily taking care of the day-to-day minutiae and Lammot was Mr. Outside, buying up rivals, forcing others out of business, and controlling prices through the Gunpowder Trade Association, all perfectly legal and considered good business practice in those days.
 He also worked with other companies, such as the railroad and barge companies for transportation of Du Pont products at preferred rates, and especially with Laflin & Rand, Du Pont’s supposed competitor, but more accurately their collaborator and partner in the gunpowder cartel.
 Many in Laflin & Rand’s management were du Pont family members.

 The break was not as clear-cut as it sounds.
 Lammot’s new company was two-thirds owned by the Du Pont company and one-third by Laflin & Rand.
 Some accounts say Boss Henry set up the new company and put Lammot in charge as a compromise.
 Both views are valid.
 Only later did Lammot negotiate with a reluctant Boss Henry to buy out half of Du Pont’s ownership so he would be equal partners with the other two.
 Lammot continued to oversee some of Du Pont’s partnerships with other companies.
 It was a fuzzy relationship involving both business and family.